lambe-lang/specification/README.md

 }
 ```

-Finally each method can be specified with a dedicated `self` type.
+Finally, each method can be specified with a dedicated `self` type.
 As a conclusion a trait define a logical development unit.

 ### Trait implementation